ricauduro/modeling_etl_display/README.md

 ![image](https://github.com/ricauduro/modeling_etl_display/assets/58055908/5f23d161-73a5-4705-8d1a-aae23a0103b5)

-it´ll get the max date from SQL table, so when reading API data, which are all togheter, we can use the date to filter and process only newest data
+it´ll get the max date from SQL table, so when reading API data, which are all togheter inside the container, we can use the date to filter and process only newest data

 ### Databricks